what are the legal standards for child restraint systems?

-The mifold Grab-and-Go booster seat is designed to conform to the most universally accepted global car booster seat regulations, specifically:
+The mifold Grab-and-Go booster seat is regulated under the most universally accepted global car booster seat regulations, specifically:

 As part of our Quality Assurance program, we are committed to a schedule of on-going product testing to ensure that all mifold® Booster Seats are manufactured to our specifications and meet all of the regulatory requirements of FMVSS 213.